kipe/fmi/README.md

 Usage
 -----

-This libraty requires a valid FMI API key.
+The library requires a valid FMI API key.
 You can get one from the [website](https://ilmatieteenlaitos.fi/rekisteroityminen-avoimen-datan-kayttajaksi) (only in Finnish).

+After acquiring the API key, the library usage is fairly simple:
 ```
 from fmi import FMI
 f = FMI('a-very-made-up-api-key', place='Lappeenranta')
+# f.observations() returns a list of Observation -objects for the last X hours.
 print(f.observations())
 ```